School of Government (GRAD)

 All M.P.A. admission requirements can be found on the program website.

-Master of Public Administration Program (M.P.A.)
+Public Administration, Master's Program (M.P.A.)

 Course Requirements